YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 This interpreter implements lexical, syntactical, and semantic analysis for LOLCode programs (.lol files).
 The project follows the specifications outlined in the CMSC 124 project requirements and aims to create a fully functional interpreter with a graphical user interface.

-### Current Status: **Lexical Analysis Complete + GUI Implemented** ✔
+### Current Status: **Lexical Analysis Complete + Semantic Analysis In Progress** ✔

 The lexer is fully implemented and can tokenize LOLCode programs according to the language specifications.
 A graphical user interface has been added for easier interaction with the interpreter.
+Symbol table construction and basic semantic analysis features are now being developed.

 ## Project Structure